hivesolutions/scudum/doc/kernel.md

 ## Upgrading

-The upgrading operation may be a complex one as it involves changing the configuration files
+The upgrading operation may be a complex one as it involves changing the configuration files.

+## (Proprietary) Firmware

+In order to use some of the drivers in the proper way custom and proprietary firmware may be required the best way to update this same package is to use the pre-compiled Ubuntu packages [here](https://packages.ubuntu.com/bionic/linux-firmware).